John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260720_140338.png" width="1000" height="2000" />

-You will also select "Skip tags" under "Word and character count".
+Next select "Skip tags" under "Word and character count".
 This also reduces the word count by not counting tags used for data as words.

 <img src="README_pics/Screenshot_20260720_140405.png" width="500" height="1000" />